-Remember that when someone sees your product, they not only react to their perceptions listed above (you vs competition, brand authority, how you meet their needs, product quality) but also to how your brand sparks different emotions.
+When someone sees your product, they react to their perceptions listed above (you vs competition, brand authority, how you meet their needs, product quality).
+They’re also swayed by how well your brand sparks different emotions.

-Keep in mind that this is a lot harder to influence than their other perceptions, since it’s truly about their internal feelings, but it is possible.
+This is a lot harder to influence than their other perceptions, since it’s about their internal feelings, but it is possible.
 If your target audience wants peace of mind, create marketing strategies that calm their nerves.
 If they want safety, keep them safe, so to speak.

 Delivering Product Efficiency and Brand Values Consistently

 Brand values represent the kinds of things you stand for.
-When building brand equity, we must consider how these values meet customer needs beyond a product or service.
+When building brand equity, consider how these values meet customer needs beyond a product or service.

 There are two different ways to accomplish this.
-The first way is through the service or product directly.
-For example, if your brand is committed to keeping the environment healthy, a new product line that doesn’t use any eco-dangerous materials helps relay this value.
+The first is through the service or product directly.
+For example, if you’re committed to keeping the environment healthy, a new product line that doesn’t use any eco-dangerous materials helps relay this value.

 Another way to do this is through types of marketing and messaging.
 Using the above example, this could be done through an environment-friendly slogan.